SWxTREC/h3lioviz/README.md

 ### Bump the version

-From the master branch, run `npm version <major | minor | patch>` where major indicates a breaking change, minor is noticeable but non-breaking interface change, and patch is a non-breaking, under-the-hood refinement.
+From the `dev` branch, run `npm version <major | minor | patch>` where major indicates a breaking change, minor is noticeable but non-breaking interface change, and patch is a non-breaking, under-the-hood refinement.

 This will: